-Covered Bonds which are represented by a Global Covered Bond will be transferable only in accordance with the rules and procedures for the time being of DTC, Euroclear and Clearstream, Luxembourg, as the case may be.
+Covered Bonds that are represented by a Global Covered Bond will be transferable only in accordance with the rules and procedures for the time being of DTC, Euroclear and Clearstream, Luxembourg, as the case may be.
 References to DTC, Euroclear and/or Clearstream, Luxembourg shall, whenever the context so admits, be deemed to include reference to any additional or alternative clearing system specified in the applicable Final Terms or as may otherwise be approved by the Issuer and the Fiscal Agent.

 In the case of Turkish Dematerialised Covered Bonds, such Covered Bonds will be held by the relevant Turkish Custodian with the Central Registry System on behalf of each relevant account holder with such Turkish Custodian (a "Turkish Custodian Account Holder").
 Each Turkish Custodian will act as custodian for the applicable Turkish Custodian Account Holder(s).
-Title to Turkish Dematerialised Covered Bonds will be evidenced by the book-entry system maintained by the Central Registry Agency and the account records with the relevant Turkish Custodian and in accordance with the provisions of the Capital Markets Law and the other Turkish Covered Bonds Legislation.
-No global note, certificate or physical document of title will be issued in respect of any Turkish Dematerialised Covered Bonds.
+Title to the Turkish Dematerialised Covered Bonds will be evidenced by the book-entry system maintained by the Central Registry Agency and the account records with the relevant Turkish Custodian and in accordance with the provisions of the Capital Markets Law and the other Turkish Covered Bonds Law.
+The Turkish Dematerialised Covered Bonds will be kept under the accounts of the relevant Turkish Custodian with the Central Registry System in the name of the relevant Turkish Custodian Account Holder(s).

-Except as otherwise permitted in the Conditions or as ordered by a court of competent jurisdiction or as required by law or applicable regulation, for so long as Covered Bonds or any part of them are represented by Turkish Dematerialised Covered Bonds, those persons whose title is evidenced by the book-entry system maintained by the Central Registry Agency and the account records with the relevant Turkish Custodian will be considered the sole holder of the Covered Bonds represented by such Turkish Dematerialised Covered Bonds in accordance with and subject to the terms of the relevant Global Covered Bonds.
+Except as otherwise permitted in the Conditions or as ordered by a court of competent jurisdiction or as required by the Applicable Law, for so long as Covered Bonds or any part of them are represented by Turkish Dematerialised Covered Bonds, those persons whose title is evidenced by the book-entry system maintained by the Central Registry Agency and the account records with the relevant Turkish Custodian will be considered the sole holder of the Covered Bonds in accordance with and subject to the terms of the relevant Global Covered Bonds.

-Turkish Dematerialised Covered Bonds will be transferable by means of book-entries in accordance with the procedures for the time being of the Central Registry Agency and the applicable Turkish Custodian and the provisions of the Turkish Covered Bonds Legislation and the Debt Instruments Communiqué.
+Turkish Dematerialised Covered Bonds will be transferable by means of book-entries in accordance with the procedures for the time being of the Central Registry Agency and the applicable Turkish Custodian(s) and the provisions of the Turkish Covered Bonds Law and the Debt Instruments Communiqué.